VegeHub WiFi Sensor Hub Buy Now

 If you intend on powering the VegeHub from a battery, battery selection is very important.
 Not all batteries types act the same in different environmental conditions.
 For example alkaline batteries do not do well in cold temperatures.

 For temperature extremes Lithium Ion batteries are best, with a typical range of -40°C to 60°C. If you need off the shelf disposible batteries we recommend Energizer Ultimate Lithium batteries.
 Their 9V battery has a 700mAh capacity, and their AA have a 3500mAh capacity.
-If you use the AA batteries you will need at least a quad AA battery holder to supply 6V or higher to power the VegeHub.
+If you use the AA batteries we recommend that you get a 9V or 12V AA battery holder to supply power to the VegeHub.

 Recharable 3.7V Lithium Ion 18650 batteries are also a good choice, for environmental extremes, and for long life.
 Two batteries in series is sufficient to power the VegeHub.